joannakl/aps_s20/syllabus.markdown

 ---

 - __Passing CSCI.UA.0201 with a grade of C or better.__
+- __Passing CSCI.UA.0310 with a grade of C or better.__
+- Strong familiarity with either Java or C++ or both. (__You will not be able to program in Python.__)
-You are expected to also know and remember the material from CSCI.UA.0101 and CSCI.UA.0102 courses.
+- (You are expected to also know and remember the material from CSCI.UA.0101 and CSCI.UA.0102 courses.)
-- Strong familiarity with either Java or C++ or both.